-At the beginning of a course, students are often meeting each other for the very first time.
-Therefore, it’s advisable to use icebreakers or “getting to know you” activities, so that students can become more familiar with each other and get along better as the course progresses.
+It’s advisable to use icebreaker activities or “getting to know you” activities, so that students can become more familiar with each other and get along better as the course progresses.
 The activities featured in this article enable students to find out what they have in common with classmates, as well as help students feel comfortable communicating in English.

 For more icebreakers, read the article “My Favorite Icebreaker Activities for New University Classes” by Tory Thorkelson